 Temperatures inside cars can reach fatal levels within minutes.
 Even with the windows cracked, the interior of a car can quickly reach 99° F or hotter when it’s only 80° F outside.

 If you see a pet (or child) alone in a car, call it in.
-Your call could save a life.
+You could save a life.
+Within Des Moines, call Des Moines Police Dispatch (515) 283-4811.
+Outside of Des Moines, call your local law enforcement number.

 Limit time spent outdoors

-On days when it’s very hot out, limit your pets' outside time to potty breaks only.
-On cooler days, your pet can be outside more often, but be sure they have access to fresh water and shade at all times.
+On days when it’s very hot out, limit your pets’ outside time to potty breaks only.
+The ARL strongly recommends that outdoor pets be brought indoors to a cool area when possible.

 Avoid hot cement or asphalt